“83% of HR leaders from organisations across Singapore, Malaysia and Hong Kong agree

 Who Should Attend?

-- HR Analysts or Professionals with data management and reporting responsibilities
+- HR Analysts or Professionals with data management, analysis and/or reporting responsibilities

 - HR Analysts or Professionals with Analytics responsibilities who want to go beyond descriptive analyses and learn inferential and predictive analytics skills